ouya/docs/cordova.md

 cordova create VirtualController tv.ouya.examples.cordova.virtualcontroller VirtualController
 ```

-`Android` support is added to the `Cordova` project with the following command-line.
+`Android` support is added to the `Cordova` project with the following command-line from the `Cordova/VirtualController` folder.

 ```
 cordova platform add android